ZetangForward/Bilingual_L-CiteEval-Ultra/README.md

 ### English

 For English dataset, we also offer five subtasks.
 First, we build the **multihop_qa** subtask based on [HotpotQA](https://arxiv.org/pdf/1809.09600)  and [2WikiMultihopQA](https://arxiv.org/pdf/2011.01060) , and build the **single_qa** subtask based on [NarrativeQA](https://arxiv.org/pdf/1712.07040) and [Natural Questions](https://aclanthology.org/Q19-1026.pdf).
-And for these two tasks, we add additional samples with difficulty levels for users' choices.
 Then, based on the likeihood that the models may not answer the question according to the provided context, we designed a number of **counterfact** samples, to test the faithfulness of the models to the provided context.

 Finally, we add **counting_stars** subset directly from the open source  library [Counting-Stars](https://github.com/nick7nlp/Counting-Stars) , and add **niah** subset from the open source library [NIAH](https://github.com/gkamradt/LLMTest_NeedleInAHaystack/tree/main) .